Structural dynamics of polycrystalline graphene: Dynamics of fluctuations in sample shapes

 \subsection{$D_B$ increases linearly with defect density}

 An interesting question is what determines $D_B$ for a sample with a given number of atoms $N$.
 As we expect $D_B$ to be equal to zero for a perfect graphene sample, our first guess is that $D_B$ might depend on the density of defects.
 In our computer simulations of perfectly three-fold coordinated networks, defects are topological, in particular rings which are not six-fold.
 A convenient measure of the defect density $\rho$ is then obtained by the number of such rings per area.
+Note that rings are almost exclusively 5-, 6- and 7-fold in the well-relaxed samples as we studied.
+Since 5- and 7-fold rings generally appear and disappear in pairs, one can expect that the ratio of N5/N7 (N represents the number of 5- for 7-fold rings) is close to unity.

 In order to test our intuition, we simulate graphene samples for four different atom numbers (around $N=2000$), each with four different defect densities.
 The results are shown in Fig.~\ref{fig3}.
 Points represent simulation data with statistical error bars, and dashes lines are best fit lines with each line passing through the origin (corresponding to $D_B=0$ at $\rho=0$).
 Even though there is no {\it a priori\/} reason for $D_B$ to increase linearly with $\rho$ for every value of $N$, Fig.~\ref{fig3} demonstrates that the linear scaling holds for the range of defect densities we simulated.
 Also clear is the decreasing trend in $D_B$ with increasing $N$ for a certain defect density.
-On a technical side, each point is obtained from averaging over 10 independent samples, and each sample is simulated 16 times over 30,000 attempted bond transpositions at a temperature of $kT=0.25$ eV.
+On a technical side, each point is obtained from averaging over 10 independent samples, and each sample is simulated 16 times over 30,000 attempted bond transpositions at a temperature of $kT=0.25$ eV within each run.
+We perform further averaging over the initial time.
 The CPU time of a single attempted bond transposition is on average 0.76 s for samples ($N$=2000).